BoD/android-activitylifecyclecallbacks-compat/README.md

 ========================================================

-A 'compatibility' version of the ActivityLifecycleCallbacks APIs (http://developer.android.com/reference/android/app/Application.ActivityLifecycleCallbacks.html) that were introduced on Android 4.
+A 'compatibility' version of the ActivityLifecycleCallbacks APIs (http://developer.android.com/reference/android/app/Application.ActivityLifecycleCallbacks.html) that were introduced in Android 4 (API Level 14).

 This library works on Android 1+.